khast3x/flaskbomb/README.md

 # Flask Bomb - Python GZIP-Bomb HTTP Server

 This repository contains the necessary files to:
-* Host a quick & dirty Flask server that responds to requests with a GZip archive as a response page.
+* Host a quick & dirty Flask web server that responds to web requests with a GZip archive as a response page.

 * The recommended way to use FlaskBomb is by deploying it with Docker.
 You can try it here:
 [![Try with Play-with-Docker](https://anonimag.es/i/c465e530530d506e2264ab9cb37b42f3.png)](http://play-with-docker.com?stack=https://raw.githubusercontent.com/kh4st3x/flaskbomb/master/docker-compose.yml&stack_name=flaskbomb)
 -------
 ### Features:
 * Quick and easy
-* Fast deployment using docker
+* Fast deployment using Docker
-* Alpine based Docker container
+* Lightweight Alpine based Docker container
-* Very generic code
+* Generic code
   * Implement your own rules or payloads !
 * (next)User-Agent evasion based on original work
 * Choose classic payload generation or faster append generation method